 The corn, the candle holder, and the cup are placed on the straw placemat.
 Households with no children in them should still have at least one ear of corn on the table to symbolize the future.

-The holday was created in 1966 by a Dr Maulana Karenga (aka "Ron Everett"), as an alternative to celebrate instead of Christmas, picking the day after to avoid commercialism.
-He founded as well the group called "US" ("United Slaves"), which often had shoot-outs with Black Panthers gangs.
+The holiday was created in 1966 by a Dr Maulana Karenga (aka “Ron Everett”), as an alternative to celebrate instead of Christmas, picking the day Christmas Day after to avoid commercialism.
+He founded as well the group called “US” (“United Slaves”), which often had shoot-outs with Black Panthers gangs.